Mssanoko/Good-README-Generator9/README.md

 7) [Questions](#questions)

 ## Description <a name="description"></a>
-create a good read me file
+This project will create a README.md file

 ## Installation <a name="installation"></a>
-git clone then npm install
+You can install this project by cloning the repository.

 ## Usage <a name="usage"></a>
-by cloning my repository
+You can run by changing directory to the one you cloned.

 ## License <a name="license"></a>
-no license
+No license

 ## Contributing <a name="contributing"></a>
-by cloning and changing with his informations
+By cloning the repository and change anything you want

 ## Tests <a name="tests"></a>
-manuals on the command line
+Manual test on the command line

 ## Questions <a name="questions"></a>
-message me
+Message me for any questions